-The Legislative Fellows Program 2013-2015 (LFP-NA) links community leaders from the United States, Egypt, Libya and Tunisia.
-This two-year program supports young professionals from North Africa, builds capacity in local Civil Service Organizations (CSO), and strengthens mutual understanding of the legislative and policy making processes in all countries.
+The Legislative Fellows Program – North Africa 2013-2015 (LFP-NA) links community leaders from the United States, Egypt, Libya, Morocco and Tunisia.
+This two-year program supports young professionals from North Africa, builds capacity in local Civil Service Organizations (CSOs), and strengthens mutual understanding of the legislative and policy making processes in all countries.

 Legislative Fellows – Spring 2012 (slideshow)